Date of Birth: 21st June 1984

 Education: Degree in Sports Coaching from the University of the West of Scotland

-First international / ‘big time’ call-up: 1st cap, 2003 in Ireland.
+First international / ‘big time’ call-up: My 1st cap was in 2003 in Ireland.
 An emotional time.
 Unfortunately I couldn’t relax enough to enjoy it!

 How do you feel when you know you are representing your team / country?
 I do not possess the words necessary to describe it.
 FREEDOM!